linmx0130/PaperNotes/notes.md

+### Towards Interpretable Deep Neural Networks by Leveraging Adversarial Examples
+* Authors: Yinpeng Deng, Hang Su, Jun Zhu, Fan Bao
+* Index: arXiv 1708.05493
+* Reading date: 09/09/2017
+* Categoires: Machine Learning
+* Tag: Adversarial examples

+This work presents an empirical analysis on the features learned by deep neural networks based on discrepancy map of adversarial examples.
+They visualization results show the deep neural network simply learned discriminative patches rather than high-level concepts.
+They also proposed a quantitative metric to analyze the features.

+With the quantitative metric, the authors proposed a method based on prediction difference to detect adversarial inputs.
+But the experiments on defending is not provided.
+They also detect the meaning of some typical neurons in the internal representation (global pooling) of the deep neural networks, which provides the interpretability.

 ### Focal Loss for Dense Object Detection
 * Authors: Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He, Piotr Dollar
 * Index: arXiv 1708.02002